TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ---
 id: 102
-title: "How Do You Treat Your Own First AI"
+title: "How Do You Treat Your Own First AI?"
 perex: |
     Artificial intelligence is at boom the slast couple of years.
 I wrote about AI and its relation to [jobs development](/blog/2017/12/04/life30-what-will-you-do-when-ai-takes-over-the-world/) in following years.